yhicc/FinancialLibrary/README.md

 ####2.Pricing Contract
+Users have to include Contract.h and FinLibException.h.
+Depending on product, additional header files have to be included.
-1st step is creating Contract instance.
+1st step is creating Contract object.
 At this time, user has to designate product name by passing argument to constructor.
 ```
 std::unique_ptr<Contract> irs;
 irs.reset(new Contract("IRSwap"));